 Long An

-Perched on a platform roughly 30 kilometers off Ho Chi Minh City, Long An is a mid-sized province of the Mekong Delta region.
-It is typically characterized by its shared northeast and southwest border with Tay Ninh Province, Ho Chi Minh City and Dong Thap, Tien Giang respectively.
+Situated approximately 30 kilometers from Ho Chi Minh City, Long An is a dynamic province within the Mekong Delta region.
+It shares borders with Tay Ninh Province to the northeast and connects with Ho Chi Minh City, Dong Thap, and Tien Giang to the southwest.

-Traveling to several Long An’s to-do destinations such as Binh Ta Vestiges, Nguyen Huynh Duc Temple and Tomb, Rach Cat military base, Long An museum, or Tan Thanh Pagoda, might consume most of your days.
-Long An is moreover well-known with an array of Oc Eo cultural seasonal festivals, specially the rain-seeking festival.
+Visiting attractions in Long An, such as the Binh Ta Vestiges, Nguyen Huynh Duc Temple and Tomb, Rach Cat Military Base, Long An Museum, and Tan Thanh Pagoda can fill your days with enriching experiences.
+Additionally, Long An is famous for its vibrant Oc Eo cultural festivals, particularly the rain-seeking festival, which showcases the region's rich cultural heritage.

 Ben Tre